WBG Score: 8

 This is a free review copy.
 See our review policy here

 There are a few food/drink games out in the world in which it would be almost rude not to pair them with the subject in question.
 Distilled is no exception.
 So set it up, sit down with your favourite drink (please drink responsibly) and you’ll be ready to play.
-The real question you have to ask yourself is, is the game worth pairing with a 60 year old MacCutcheon Whisky or is it only worth breaking out the cheap supermarket own brand?
+The real question you have to ask yourself is this, is the game worth pairing with a 60 year old MacCutcheon Whisky or is it only worth breaking out the cheap supermarket own brand?

 How to make spirits……alcohol, not ghosts.